 Ellie means "noble" or "shining light" which works as great fridge brilliance; the Fireflies' motto is "When you're lost in the darkness, look for the light."
 She works as both the Fireflies' "light" in that she's the supposed cure they want, while she's also Joel's "light" that pulls him out of his dark world by becoming someone he cares about and is willing to fight for.

 David is the leader of his group.
-He also implicitly desires a women - or, rather, teenage girl - who is with another man.
+He also implicitly desires a woman - or, rather, teenage girl - who is with another man.
 Unlike Bathsheba, Ellie turns him down.
 Repeatedly.

 Men Are the Expendable Gender: Zig-Zagged.
 You will fight female Infected, but any non-Infected enemy you encounter will be exclusively male (the exception being a single female who the player can kill in contrast to the dozens of men).
 However the Boston Militia is co-ed, and Tommy's group has plenty of armed female members.
 Whether it's a case of time constraints or In-Universe misogyny is hard to say, considering there's most definitely women in the group of enemies you face during Winter but seem to have more domestic responsibilities.
 Also subverted in relation to the main characters; Joel is horrifically wounded and neutralized during the ending of Fall and most of Winter, and since the Laconic for the trope describes itself as "Male suffering is less meaningful than female suffering"…